keptn/enhancement-proposals/text/0018-simplify-installer.md

 * Upgrader: Research if any of the above changes need to be considered in the upgrader.
 Note: I think we don't need to change the upgrader for this.
 The current system should not break if the ugprade is applied, e.g., if bridge is already exposed using nginx-ingress it should stay exposed.
 If istio-system is already installed, it should stay as it is.

 * General: `KEPTN_DOMAIN` is no longer available (the installer can not determine this reliably).
 We need to research where this might be a problem.
-For `helm-service` and `openshift-route-service`, we could use a separate configmap with a variable called `INGRESS_HOSTNAME_SUFFIX` which is set to `cluster.svc.local` by default.
+For `helm-service` (virtual-services for onboarded services) and `openshift-route-service` (oc create route for onboarded srvices), we could use a separate configmap with a variable called `INGRESS_HOSTNAME_SUFFIX` which is set to `cluster.svc.local` by default.
 * Dynatrace-Service: `KEPTN_DOMAIN` is required for configuring problem notifications that are sent back to the Keptn API.
 We need to come up with a solution for this...

 * Docs: Update docs for installation with the preferred service-type for each Cloud Provider